 Use Google Display and Search Network: There are two major ways Google can display your ad.
 First, they can show your ad through the Google Display Network.
 This is the group of websites where Google displays ads.
 The second is called the Google Search Network.
 This is a relevant ad displayed after a search is made in Google.
 You can read more about these here.

 7. Landing Pages Should Maximize Google Quality Score

-A landing page is the webpage a person is directed to after clicking an ad or a link from a web search.
+A church landing page is the webpage a person is directed to after clicking an ad or a link from a web search.
 Your landing page should focus on the topic people searched for.
 The more specific and relevant the landing page, the higher Google will rank your information.
 The higher your information is ranked, the more often Google will share a link to your webpage.
 For example, if someone is searching for, “Questions about God,” and an ad for your church comes up, instead of using a link to your general church website, create a separate landing page dedicated to and discussing people’s questions about God.
 You can read more about landing pages here.

 Here are some examples of successful landing pages:

 8. Google Analytics are Helpful to Grow your Church